By Lt Col Rashid Zia Cheema, Retd (2nd SSC)

 Brig Mahmood-ul-Hassan replied, “Son, don’t worry, we will examine you thoroughly”.

 After the completion of all the exhaustive tests and exercises, Brig Mahmood-ul-Hassan called him and said,”Shahzad, Congratulations, I am declaring you medically fit.
-Your entire internal system is unusually located on the wrong side.
-Had it only been your heart, I would not have declared you fit”.
+Your entire internal system is unusually located and some of your organs are also uniquely placed.
+Has it only been your heart, I would not have declared you fit”.

 Shahzad Saroia joined OTS Mangla and passed out with 16th OTS Course in Nov 1985.
 He was first in Assault Course in his Company (Eftikhar Company).
 He was 3rd in his course in Cross Country race and always got 1st position in One-mile Test in his Platoon (E-15).
 There were not 15 platoons in Eftikhar Company, probably the numbers to the platoons were allotted at random.